rizwanshah123/rizwanshah123/README.md

 - 👋 Hi, I’m @rizwanshah123
 - 👀 I’m interested in learning Moblie Apps Development in Flutter
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently working as Full Stack Flutter Developer
 - 💞️ I’m looking to collaborate on Java Desktop Apps And WebDevelopment Front-End
-- 📫 How to reach me ...
+- 📫 reach me at shahrizwan403@gmail.com

 <!---
 rizwanshah123/rizwanshah123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.